The-Wishlist-Co/docs/wishlistSvcAPI.md

 # **Wishlist API**
 The Wishlist API enables the management of customer wishlists.

-In most situations, The Wishlist platform will be the master data source for Wishlists, as it is able to manage wishlist information from multiple sources (e.g. website or physical stores), and then trigger events based on saved wishlist items and send wishlist information to 3rd party systems such as marketing automation platforms like Emarsys, Klaviyo and DotDigital.
+In most situations, The Wishlist platform will be the master data source for Wishlists, as it is able to manage wishlist information from multiple sources (e.g. website or physical stores); then trigger events based on saved wishlist items; and send wishlist information to 3rd party systems such as marketing automation platforms like Emarsys, Klaviyo and DotDigital.

 One customer may have mulitple wishlists.
 You can only create a wishlist for a valid customer.

-A wishlist may be created 'empty' and items added later, or a single API is avaialble to create the wishlist and add items at the same time.
+A wishlist is created 'empty' and items added later, either one by one, or multiple items can be added at the same time.

 ### Index